SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.
 In lua, blocks end with <code>end</code> (outside of repeat...until).
 They are begun by <code>do</code> when standing alone, or when after a loop, by <code>then</code> after an if condition, and by nothing after a function signature
 In ruby, blocks end with <code>end</code>
+In python, pretty much anything (control structure, function, etc) that precedes a block ends with `:`.
+In Ruby by contrast (which otherwise may look pretty similar), nothing ends with `:`

 liquid|{% keyword %} ... {% endkeyword %}
 python|indentation